 He's been standing outside for the past 15 minutes.
 He doesn't knock on the door.
 He doesn't know that I know.

-Join the October writing challenge *** They said they couldn't reach a point of compromise with you.
+They said they couldn't reach a point of compromise with you.
 That it was because you didn't seem to have that same affection for them, the kind that came so naturally to you for me.
 But I think they're liars.
-I think they saw too much of me in… Continue reading Day 1: in praise of an ‘Angel’
+I think they saw too much of me in you to really love you; too… Continue reading Day 1: in praise of an ‘Angel’

 To our not so dearest, It's been so long since we last saw you, even longer since we last exchanged words.
 When was that, around 10 years ago?
 Maybe less, maybe more.
 We're almost ashamed to admit we've forgotten the sound of your voice, your movements and your mannerisms, and the presence of your being… Continue reading From the grapevine

-She's my spine, you used to say She's my strength, you would say Is this how you treat a spine to bend it to the point where to configure it so that to suffocate it beneath to subject it to an angle, a pressure, a treatment, deconstructing one vertebrae at a time forcing a biologically… Continue reading Spineless (poem)
+She's my spine, you used to say She's my strength, you would say Is this how you treat a spine to bend it to the point where to configure it so that to suffocate it beneath to subject it to an angle, a pressure, a treatment, deconstructing one vertebra at a time forcing a biologically… Continue reading Spineless (Poem)